What is the sit and reach test?

 Before we look at some typical sit-and-reach normative data results, there are a few suggestions to keep in mind.

 To obtain the most relevant sit-and-reach normative data, it is a good idea to perform this test three different times while resting for a few moments between each stretch.
 If you are like me, you will notice that you can reach farther out after the first two attempts.
-The best way to obtain an accurate result is to take the average of all three attempts.
+The best way to obtain an accurate result is to take the average of all three attempt

 Interpreting the Data

 First, we should note that women are known to be slightly more flexible than men.
 Your age and activity levels will obviously also have an impact on how far you can reach.
 Generally, those who participate in sports or athletes tend to have more supple and pliable muscles than those rarely perform physical exercise.

+There are two sit and reach tests types standard and modified.
 Here are some of the basic guidelines to help you interpret your results, note that these are using the Cartwright Fitness standard sit and reach box which has a baseline measuring line (where the feet sit) of 15 cm this can be adjusted to 30 cm for different protocols.

 |Excellent||32 - 41cm||36 - 44cm|